jhonny689/MOD1_Project/FEEDBACK.md

     2- I created a console.rb that creates some doctors and some patients to make the CLI nore fun

 I am thinking of creating a secretary class so a secretary can create a qeue and manage doctors.

+# Part 2

+Everything looks good!!
+I love that you went above and started working on a CLI, thats great practice! all in all I think it looks really good and I dont have any notes!
+Keep working hard!